FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 • The allocation for roads.

-• The Council’s interest in economic development.--- **16**
+• The Council’s interest in economic development.
+---
+**16**

 • The Gateway Initiative.